top of page

 3A0AC3B6-6FCD-49BA-BD63-1CA49B751462_edi

-2. Sight reading on piano: Works by Bach, Haydn, and Mozart, including Chorales in four-part SATB clefs and String Quartets; later, full score reading was added.
+2. Sight reading on piano: Chorales in four-part SATB clefs and String Quartets; later, full score reading was added.

 3. Score analysis: Commencing with harmonic/structural analysis, followed by historical/philosophical exploration.